ozkan00offical/ozkan00ofical/README.md

 ---

-## ⚡ Mindset
+## ⚡ Development Mindset

 Structure before speed
 Readability over cleverness
-Security is part of design
+Security is part of design, not an afterthought
 Every abstraction must earn its place